JosephTucci/nppes-elastic/README.md

 # nppes-elastic

-This copy is a clone of tosman's nppes-elastic minus the docker file.
+This copy is a clone of tosman's nppes-elastic (https://github.com/tosman/nppes-elastic) minus the elastic docker files.
 It only includes the python script to upload the nppes information to elastic cluster.
-Tested on python3.
+Tested on python in windows.

+NOTE: nppes-cron.py is not for windows.

-#Steps to run nppes elasticsearch python script in windows
+#Steps to run nppes python script in windows

 #powershell add python to path
 [ENVIRONMENT]::SETENVIRONMENTVARIABLE("PATH", "$ENV:PATH;C:\Users\gsrinivasan\AppData\Local\Programs\Python\Python36-32", "USER")